CodySchaaf/Blog_Archive/source/_posts/2014-05-13-takeaways-from-railsconf-2014.markdown

 categories:
 ---

-Once everyone got passed the 'The Death To TDD' hysteria, this years big most influential talks all seemed to focus heavily on refactoring.
+Once everyone got passed the 'The Death To TDD' hysteria, this years most influential talks focused heavily on refactoring.
 This was my first Rails conference, and while I have alway attempted to write maintainable and clean code, I was always a little gun-shy when it came to massive refactoring.
+When do you break something into a new class, and when is a method too long?

 Starting a little simpler, one of my favorite talks was actually a workshop on day one.
-It was with [Tute Costa](http://tutecosta.com/), where he took us through some short examples of some really chaotic code, and after giving us a few pointers set us loose on refactoring it.
+It was with [Tute Costa](http://tutecosta.com/), where he took us through some short examples of some really chaotic code, and after giving us a few pointers, he set us loose on refactoring it.

 ##Taming the Flow of Control

-We started out with one of my favorite refactoring techniques, mostly because it is so simple and the least disrupting of the refactoring techniques.
+We started out with one of my favorite refactoring techniques, mostly because it is so simple and the least disrupting of the refactoring techniques yet can still make a huge difference in readability.
 This is the code he gave us:

 ```ruby 1-intention-revealing-method https://github.com/tute/refactoring-workshop/blob/master/1-intention-revealing-method/app.rb Link To Full Source